vuesence/vue-faq/docs/en/development/building.md

 :::

-::: details How to customize the @ alias?
+::: details How to configure the @ alias?

 Alias is a builder setting, and is set differently for each builder.